List of England Test cricket records: Most consecutive career matches

 Alastair Cook, pictured in 2016, holds the record for the consecutive career matches in Test cricket with 159.

 Former English captain Alastair Cook holds the record for the most consecutive Test matches played with 159.
 Cook equalled the previous record of 153, set by Australia's Allan Border, during the first Test of the two-match series against Pakistan in May 2018 and broke it by playing in the second Test of the same series.
-Former English captain Joe Root brought his run of 77 consecutive Tests to an end when he missed the first Test against the West Indies in July 2020, due to the birth of his second child.